hlian/hao.codes/_posts/2015-11-30-haskell-treasure-map.md

 * If `f` folding a big structure into a smaller structure, which aggregates or summarizes the information in the big structure?
 If I'm taking a list and producing a single value, I usually reach for `foldr` and `filter`.

-* Do I an intermediate data structure first?
+* Do I make an intermediate data structure first?
 For example, if I'm given a list of points and am asked to compute the midpoint between each two neighbors, I'd usually first call:

   ```haskell
   twoWindows :: [a] -> [(a, a)]